rpothin/servicebus-csharp-function-dataverse/docs/00-Prerequisites.md

 An account with:
 - access to an active Azure subscription (_you can [create one for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) if you don't have one yet_)
-- the permission to create an application registrations in Azure AD (*for the management of the Azure deployment from GitHub*)
+- the permission to create an application registration in Azure AD (*for the management of the Azure deployment from GitHub*)

 > **Note**
 > To be able to configure the solution you will need at least the roles below on the considered Azure subscription: